flowstatechris/flow-translate/README.md

-# This program translates code into plain english using GPT-3
+# Translate code into plain english using GPT-3

 just copy and paste, hit compile, and you're good to go!